 The University of Twente will determine your qualifications for a provisional nomination and pre-nomination position for MENA-MSP funding based on your academic application.

 - Provisional nomination

-During your application for a course at the University of Twente you will be asked the question "Do you wish to be nominated for OKP or MSP/MENA?"
+During your application for a course at The University of Twente you will be asked the question "Do you wish to be nominated for OKP or MSP/MENA?"

 - You can only apply for MENA-MSP when you live and work in one of the countries on the MENA-MSP country lists.
 For the MENA programme priority is given to female applicants.

 - You have to be nominated by your employer to be provisionally considered for a nomination position.
-This means you will need to provide to the University of Twente an employer’s statement.
+This means you will need to provide The University of Twente an employer’s statement.
 You can find the format of this letter here.
-The employer’s letter should be written on employer’s letter heading and signed and stamped by an authorized person/head of organization.
+The employer’s letter should be written on the employer’s letter heading and signed and stamped by an authorized person/head of the organization.
 The letter should be dated.
 If your letter does not meet this format your application will be discarded and you will not qualify for provisional nomination or pre-nomination.

-- You must supply a motivation on why you wish to be provisionally nominated by the University of Twente.
+- You must supply a motivation on why you wish to be provisionally nominated by The University of Twente.
 Please see an example of the subjects that need to be addressed in your motivation here.
 Please note that Nuffic on behalf of the Ministry of Foreign Affairs offers the MENA-MSP programme.

 - If you work for a government entity, you might be required to submit a government statement.
 Check this listing for MENA-MSP if you are required to do so.
 This is the link to the MENA government statement form.

 If you apply for a course at the faculty ITC you are requested to upload these documents during the online registration process.